 One upcoming feature will allow its users to invest in the Philippine stock market starting in 2023.

 Its wide success in the country empowered the firm that built it, Mynt, to achieve a USD 2 billion valuation in 2021.
-Mynt was created by Globe Telecom, the Ayala Corporation, and Ant Financial and is one of the few ‘double unicorns’ in South East Asia.
+Globe Telecom, the Ayala Corporation, and Ant Financial created Mynt – currently one of the few ‘double unicorns’ in Southeast Asia.

 Corporations that build new ventures unlock new innovation-led growth as the newly-built venture acts as a new avenue for growth and revenue.